 What is a 502 bad gateway and how do you fix it?

-Causes of a 502 Bad Gateway error
+What causes a 502 Bad Gateway error?

 How to fix a 502 Bad Gateway error

 There are a number of key steps that users can take to attempt to fix a 502 Bad Gateway error.

 - Refresh your browser: Simply refreshing the browser a few times might be the quickest route to resolving the issue, if not immediately then perhaps after a few minutes.
 This is because the error may have been caused by a temporarily overloaded server, which could have fixed itself.

 - Clear your browser cache: It's one of the simplest but most effective ways of overcoming errors such as this, and always one of the best places to start.
 You'll need to navigate to the history of the web browser you're using and find the option to delete browsing data.